Kevin Eschenfelder

-Kevin Eschenfelder is an American sportscaster who currently serves as a host of "Houston Basketball Central" on AT&T SportsNet Southwest.
+Kevin Eschenfelder is an American sportscaster who currently serves as the primary host of Houston Astros and Houston Rockets pregame and postgame on Space City Home Network.
 Eschenfelder also works in radio as the play-by-play announcer for Houston Cougars football games since their start in the American Athletic Conference and current in-studio host and fill-in television play-by-play announcer for the Houston Astros.

 Early career

 When Eschenfelder was in elementary school, his father worked as a statistician and spotter for the Houston Oilers, giving him access to the radio press box at the Astrodome.
 At the age of 15, he began helping his dad keep statistics for the Houston Astros and Houston Oilers.

 Eschenfelder graduated from Dulles High School in Sugar Land, Texas.
 During his senior year at Dulles, he began working as a statistician for the Home Sports Entertainment (HSE) network and interned at Newsradio 740 KTRH.

 Eschenfelder attended Alvin Community College, where he served as the voice announcer for Alvin High School sporting events on KACC (the on-campus radio station for ACC).
 Just before he graduated from Alvin Community College, Eschenfelder got hired as a play-by-play announcer for Houston Baptist University (an NCAA Division I team at the time) at HSE.
 Eschenfelder's first event for Home Sports Entertainment was a Houston Baptist University basketball game with Greg Lucas in 1987.

 In 1990, Eschenfelder graduated with a bachelor's degree from the University of Houston–Clear Lake.